MartinKarlsson1337/IoT-bike/README.md

 # Objective
 The objective of this project is to measure how far you travel with your bike.
 I chose to do this because I use my bike everyday to and from my university.
-I'd like to more in detail on exactly how much I use my bike, how long it takes me to get to certain places and how far away they are.
+I'd like to more in detail exactly how much I use my bike, how long it takes me to get to certain places and how far away they are.
+I also wanted something that was easy to keep developing, something that I could work on in my spare time.

 The data is collected by a microcontroller attached to your bike, which sends data via Wifi to a dashboard on Adafruit using the MQTT protocol.